About Crawford County

 Mugshots & Booking Photos

-Mugshots in Crawford County are taken and retained by the Crawford County Sheriff's Office during the booking process.
+Mugshots in Crawford County are taken and retained by Crawford County Sheriff's Office during the booking process.
 These photographs are part of the public record and can be accessed through the Sheriff's Office.
 While some mugshots may be available online, others might require a formal request for access.
 Indiana does not have specific laws for mugshot removal, but individuals can petition for removal if the charges are dropped or if they are acquitted.
-The Sheriff's Office provides guidance on how to request mugshot access or removal.

 Courts & Case Records

-Crawford County's judicial system operates through the Crawford County Circuit Court, located at 8 North Court Street, English, Indiana 47118.
-The Circuit Court can be reached at (812) 338-2565 and has general jurisdiction over all civil, criminal, domestic relations, probate, juvenile, and small claims matters arising within the county.
-Court records are maintained by the Crawford County Clerk, who serves as the clerk of the court and is responsible for filing, indexing, and preserving all court documents.
+Crawford County's judicial system operates through Crawford County Circuit Court, located at 8 North Court Street, English, Indiana 47118.
+The Circuit Court can be reached through the office has general jurisdiction over all civil, criminal, domestic relations, probate, juvenile, and small claims matters arising within Crawford County.
+Court records are maintained by Crawford County Clerk, who is the clerk of the court and is responsible for filing, indexing, and preserving all court documents.

 - Certified copies of court documents can be obtained from the Clerk's office for a statutory fee of one dollar per page for certification plus copying costs.